gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 ### Receiver Autonomous Integrity Monitoring (RAIM)

 In addition to the solution validation described above, RAIM (receiver autonomous integrity monitoring) FDE (fault detection and exclusion) function can be activated.
 If the chi-squared test described above fails and the option `PVT.raim_fde` is set to $$ 1 $$, the implementation retries the estimation by excluding one by one of the visible satellites.
-After all of retries, the estimated receiver position with the minimum normalized squared residuals $$ \boldsymbol{\nu}^T \boldsymbol{\nu} $$ is selected as the final solution.
-In such scheme, an invalid measurement, which might be due to satellite malfunction, receiver fault or large multipath, is excluded as an outlier.
+After all of the retries, the estimated receiver position with the minimum normalized squared residuals $$ \boldsymbol{\nu}^T \boldsymbol{\nu} $$ is selected as the final solution.
+In such a scheme, an invalid measurement, which might be due to satellite malfunction, receiver fault, or large multipath, is excluded as an outlier.
 Note that this feature is not effective with two or more invalid measurements.
-It also needs two redundant visible satellites, that means at least 6 visible satellites are necessary to obtain the final solution.
+It also needs two redundant visible satellites, which means at least 6 visible satellites are necessary to obtain the final solution.